openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/import.md

     }
     ```

 - If conflicting imported names are not renamed, no error is reported at the `import` statement.
 However, an error will occur at the usage site due to the inability to import a unique name.
-This situation can be resolved by using `import as` to define an alias or `import fullPackageName` to import the package as a namespace.
+This situation can be resolved by defining an alias with `import as` or importing the package as a namespace using `import fullPackageName`.

     <!-- compile -import1 -->
     <!-- cfg="-p p1 --output-type=staticlib" -->